sidd190/meteor/v3-docs/docs/about/install.md

 ## Using AI with Meteor docs {#ai-docs}

-Meteor docs ships with [llms.txt](https://llmstxt.org/) file, which allows you to use AI tools like ChatGPT to answer questions about Meteor.
+Meteor docs ships with [llms.txt](https://llmstxt.org/) file, which helps language models use your website

 If you have [LM Studio installed](https://lmstudio.ai/docs/app) or any other LLM tool, you can use the llms.txt file to ask questions about Meteor.